UPDATE

 • Copies of your appraiser education course completion certificates.

 • Appraiser Applicant/Trainee Assignment Log(s).
-(We recommend you keep copies of your signed logs).
 We recommend you keep copies of your signed logs.

-• An official college transcript if not sent directly by the college.
+• An official college transcript if it was not sent directly by the college.

-• Check or money order for the application fee (payable to the Department of Licensing).
-Fee is non-refundable.
+• check or money order for the non-refundable application fee payable to the Department of Licensing.

-Allow at least 2 weeks for processing.
-We'll review the application to determine if you're eligible for the exam.
-We'll notify you if you're approved to take the exam or explain why your application was denied.
+Allow at least two weeks for processing.
+We'll review the application to determine if you're eligible for the exam, and we'll notify you if you're approved to take the exam or explain why your application was denied.

 After you're approved for the exam

-Schedule your exam online, by phone, or by mail with PSI (goamp.com).
+Schedule your exam online, by phone, or by mail.
 For more information, see the Candidate Handbook.

 Log in or sign up to submit your score and pay your fee online.